mikedaley/Paddle/ReadMe.md

 # Paddle

 This is my first project in ZX Spectrum Z80 for around 30 years.
-I've forgotten a lot of Z80 over the years so this is a project to help me get my Z80 mojo back.
+I've forgotten a lot of Z80 over the years so this is a project to help me get back into Z80.

 A Breakout clone is a good place to start as it involves a number of problems to solve:
 * Drawing Sprites